eam-00/Util-scripts/README.md

 # Util-scripts

-_A couple of miscelaneous and utilitarian Linux scripts._
+_A couple of miscelaneous and utilitarian Linux server scripts._

 **get-sysinfo.sh**

-Get information on a Linux box and save it onto a log file
+Get all sorts of information on a Linux box and save it onto a log file.

 **reboot-email.sh**

-Send an email when a server gets rebooted.
+Send an email when a server is rebooted.